-The NLJWS predicted a growth in the dwelling stock of the North London area from approximately 708,000 in 2003/04 to approximately 811,000 in 2020/21 (it currently stands at 795,380).
+The NLJWS predicted a growth in the dwelling stock of the North London area from approximately 708,000 in 2003/04 to approximately 811,000 in 2020/21 (it currently stands at 811,810).
 The NLJWS also predicted that the population of the north London area would reach 1,825,200 by 2016, which has been exceeded.

-The population of the north London area is currently growing at a rate of some 1.80% per annum and the dwelling stock is increasing by just under 0.9% per annum.
+The population of the north London area is currently growing at a rate of some 1.73% per annum and the dwelling stock is increasing by just over 1% per annum.

 When the NLJWS was published it was envisaged that an increasing population would produce an increase in the amount of waste arising which in turn would require a combination of an increase in the waste treatment capacity provided and intensification in the use of the existing facilities.
 Unexpectedly the amount of waste produced between 2006/07 and 2012/13 fell despite the increase in population and dwelling stock.
 It is not certain why the amounts of waste produced declined despite the increase in the number of people living in the area, but this would appear to be related to the economic downturn during this period.
-2013/14 saw a return to increasing waste volumes being produced for the first time since 2006/07, a trend which has continued into 2015/16.
+2013/14 saw a return to increasing waste volumes being produced for the first time since 2006/07 but this has not been sustained and the waste produced in the North London area has decreased again in 2017/18.
 Further details are provided in Section 21 below.